RyanPatty/DevOps/README.md

 ## 🛸 How it works (in plain words)

-1. **Hash compare** — each local file’s SHA-256 is compared to the S3 object’s ETag; unchanged files are skipped.
+1. **Hash compare** — each local file's SHA-256 is compared to the S3 object's ETag; unchanged files are skipped.
 2. **Upload delta** — only new/changed files are PUT, speeding deploys and saving S3 costs.
 3. **Invalidate CDN** — every changed path is sent to CloudFront (max 1 000 per request) so users get fresh files.
 4. **Auth strategy** —